6 hacks to help marketers in leads' generation on social media networks

 Many of your social activities around lead generation aim to drive more social media traffic to your website.
 You can see that your Facebook or LinkedIn perform successfully.
 However, who are these people and companies visiting your web pages?

 Marketing automation tools with the lead generation feature help you get answers!
 For instance, Leadfeeder tears the covers off anonymous companies that visit your website.
 The tool reveals user behavior and identifies remote workers.
-Behavioral and demographic filters enable you to segment the leads with the highest potential.
+Behavioral and demographic filters enable you to segment the leads with the highest potential. potential.
+For LinkedIn lead generation, you can look into Linkedhelper automation software that automates the entire lead generation funnel process.
+With this information in mind, you can move to lead nurturing and converting.
 With this information in mind, you can move to lead nurturing and converting.

 Use social listening tools

 Finally, harness social listening to obtain customer and competitor analytics.
 Social listening tools scan Facebook, Reddit, Twitter, Instagram, YouTube, and other popular resources to find your brand and competitor mentions or industry-related keywords.
 Then, they convert the data into detailed charts and reports that you can use for lead generation.

 For instance, Awario gathers demographics, location, and language data showing you who your prospects are, where they live, what social platforms they prefer, and what topics they are interested in.

 With the Leads feature, you can fast and easily reveal negative mentions of competitive brands and hot discussions around their products and services.
 Dissatisfied customers of your competitors are your prospects.
 You remember, don’t you?